jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 I first downloaded two compressed csv files from Inside Airbnb's latest information on Airbnb rentals in Denver as of September 2022:

-* `listings` - contains detailed listings data showing attibutes for each of the listings.
+* `listings` - contains detailed listings data showing attributes for each of the listings.
 Some of the attributes used in the analysis are neighbourhood_cleansed, room_type, host_name, longitude, latitude, listing_type among others.
 * `reviews` - contains detailed reviews given by the guests.
 Key attributes include date, listing_id, reviewer_id and comment.

 I then used an unzipping tool to convert them into regular csv files.